 United Cerebral Palsy of West Alabama began in 1962 as UCP of Tuscaloosa, a sub-affiliate of UCP of Birmingham.
-But in 1972, UCP of Tuscaloosa split from the Birmingham affiliate and began its mission to serve individuals with disabilities specifically in West Alabama.
+In 1972, UCP of Tuscaloosa branched off from the Birmingham affiliate and focused its mission to serve individuals with all types of disabilities specifically in West Alabama.
 In the mid-80s, UCP of Tuscaloosa changed its name to UCP of West Alabama (UCPWA) and moved to a building on Bryant Drive.
-It was here that UCPWA began to provide early intervention, “sitter services” and respite services.
+It was at that location that UCPWA began to provide early intervention, “sitter services” and respite services.

 UCPWA is truly striving to help individuals with disabilities live a life without limits by creating and incorporating more services for children and adults in our community.
-We want to be a beacon for those with disabilities within the West Alabama community.
+We want to be a beacon for those with disabilities within the West Alabama community